 By the second world war only two mills were still grinding in Peterborough, Eye tower mill and a smaller mill at Werrington.

 Eye Tower Mill

-The sails were removed in 1948 after an inspection had discovered that the mill was in dangerous condition due to the severe rot in the gallery supports.
-By 1950 the mill was described as derelict and by the late 1960’s the cap and machinery had been removed for safety.
+The sails were removed in 1948 after an inspection had discovered that the mill was in a dangerous condition due to the severe rot in the gallery supports.
+By 1950 the mill was described as derelict and by the late 1960s the cap and machinery had been removed for safety.
 Although a lot of money had been spent on maintenance by 1971 the brick had rotted to such an extent that the tower had to be reduced to three storeys.
-This remained until 1982 when even this was demolished and so ended another era in the villages history.
+This remained until 1982 when even this was demolished and so ended another era in the village’s history.
 The mill continued working until the early 90s.
-After closure the buildings were demolished and for a number of years the area remained derelict until the around 2010 the land was sold and hoses were built on it.
+After closure the buildings were demolished, and for a number of years the area remained derelict.
+Around 2010 the land was sold and hoses were built on it.
 The only remaining piece is a gate post next to the old school which was the main entrance to the mill.

 New – 1861 – William Palmer

 1861 – 1898 Joseph Collins

 1898 – 1906 Keeble brothers